MihaArh/MihaArh/README.md

 ### Hi there, I'm Miha 👋

-## I'm a Software Developer, Sportsman and Coffee Consumer!!
+## I'm a passionate Software Developer, Sportsman and a Coffee Consumer!!

 - 🏠 Ljubljana/Krško, Slovenia
 - 🏢 Telekom Slovenije